CIS-566-Fall-2021/hw03-advanced-raymarching/README.md

   - Your name and PennKey
   - Citation of any external resources you found helpful when implementing this assignment.
-  - A link to your live github.io demo (refer to the pinned Piazza post on how to make a live demo through github.io)
+  - A link to your live github.io demo
   - An explanation of the techniques you used to model and animate your scene.

 ## Useful Links